Pressure casting vs other Processes:

 Including investment casting, ceramic mold casting, metal mold casting, etc.

-At its core, the metal solidification process is controlled by precision molds.
+At its core, precision molds control the metal solidification process.

 Such as wax molds or ceramic shells, resulting in dimensionally accurate, surface finishes for castings, often without the need for post-processing.